logankrause16/react_frontend/README.md

 Run `npm install` or `npm i` to install all dependent packages.

 ## Run
-To run the project, open command prompt or PowerShell and execute: `npm start` this will execute `npm i && craco start` to be sure all dependencies are installed and to start resium (the react specific version of cesium)
+To run the project, open command prompt, PowerShell or your Linux Terminal and execute: `npm start` this will execute `npm i && craco start` to be sure all dependencies are installed and to start resium (the react specific version of cesium)